atomgalaxy/wg21-calltarget/calltarget.md

   postfix-expression is the call to `f()`, and not the `->`.
 To get to `S::operator->`, we have to ask for it explicitly.
-- surrogate function call (S) - again, the top-most call-expression is the function call to `g`, so that is what is returned.
+- surrogate function call (S) - again, the top-most call-expression is the function call to `g`, so the type of `g` is returned, but it's not a constant expression.
+  We can get it by evaluating the operand with `static_cast`.
 - nested calls: (X) the top-level call is a call to a function-pointer to #2, so that is what is returned.
 - Synthesized operators (Y) - these are not functions that we can take pointers